2nd Infantry Division (United Kingdom): End of the Cold War and into the 21st century

 On 1 January 1983 the 2nd Infantry Division was re-formed, based at Imphal Barracks, in York, England.
 The re-formed division was assigned the territorial 15th Brigade at Alanbrooke Barracks, Topcliffe, North Yorkshire; the territorial 49th Brigade, based in Nottingham; the regular army 24th Brigade, at Catterick Garrison; and the 29th Engineer Brigade, based in Newcastle upon Tyne.
-On 24 June 1987 Elizabeth II unveiled a memorial to the division at York Minster.

 Following the end of the Cold War, the division was disbanded in early 1992 as part of the British Government's Options for Change plan.
 In 1994 the 2nd Division was re-established in York as a training formation and replaced the existing Eastern District.
 In 1998 the division was 28,500 strong.
 As part of the 1998 Strategic Defence Review, the British Army restructured its forces within the UK to cut costs.
 In line with this, in April 2000, the 2nd Division absorbed Scotland District.
 The division headquarters was then moved to Craigiehall, near Edinburgh.
 The division then comprised the 15th (North East) Brigade based in York; the 42nd (North West) Brigade based in Preston; the 51st (Scottish) Brigade based in Stirling; and the 52nd Infantry Brigade based in Edinburgh.
 Elements of the division were also based in Chester.
 The division was around 2,100 men strong in 2002 and was responsible for the administration and training of soldiers in the north of England and in Scotland.
 If war broke out, it was to expand to 16,000–18,000 men, in line with the army's combat formations of that time.
 In April 2012, as part of a further restructure, the division was disbanded.